 Dr. Edith Rock Writing Workshop for Elders

 The Dr. Edith Rock Writing Workshop for Elders is “intended to preserve the memoirs of elders throughout the African Diaspora whose lives span a major part of the twentieth century and beyond.”
-The writing workshop began as the Writing Project for Older African Americans with the purpose of gathering information from older Black Americans whose history is likely to be distorted or lost for lack of original documentation.
-The specific purpose of the writing workshop is to encourage elders to recall the past and to help them turn their recollections into inspirational memoirs and stories.
-Many Blacks from older generations, some descendants of enslaved Africans, made huge sacrifices, such as leaving their families and migrating to various parts of the United States with the hope of a better life; others faced challenges in the forms of discrimination, racism, and segregation during their journey and even after they were settled.
+As we know, many Black people from older generations, some descendants of enslaved Africans, made tremendous sacrifices in their lifetime.
+Some left their families and migrated to various parts of the United States with the hope of a better life.
+Most faced discrimination, racism, and segregation during their journey and even after they were settled in their new communities.
 Their stories, in turn, have become our history.

-Copyright © 2021 All rights reserved. | Center for Black Literature at Medgar Evers College, CUNY.
+Copyright © 2023, Center for Black Literature at Medgar Evers College.